 A local saying goes: “After Sardinia, heaven can only be disappointing.”
-There is a reason Sardinia is the favorite holiday destination of many Italians.
-Hundreds of white sandy beaches and clear turquoise sea, Sardinia is an island, rugged and vulnerable, where nature prevails.
+There is a reason Sardinia is the favourite holiday destination of many Italians.
+With hundreds of white sandy beaches and a clear turquoise sea, Sardinia is an island, rugged and vulnerable, where nature prevails.
 A land of folklore and traditions, of shepherds and fishermen, of crystal clear lakes and rugged mountains, of simplicity and of luxury.
-Sardinia is a top destination for travelers, that is a fact.
+Sardinia is a top destination for travellers, that is a fact.
 But is it family-friendly?

 Sardinia has many beaches all around the island.
-The long stretches of sand are mainly found in the northern part of the island.
+The long stretches of sand are mainly found in the island’s northern part.
 The rest of the coast is more erratic, but often with beautiful bays and small beaches.
 There are numerous child-friendly beaches to be found.

 At Alghero, you will find Splash Aquapark (the beach of Maria Pia) in the sea.
 In all these parks you will find plenty of water slides and swimming pools, where you can spend the day on a hot day.
 The parks are usually open from June to September.
 Bear in mind that it is customary in some parks to wear a swimming cap while swimming and that there are requirements for a minimum length for the various attractions and slides (useful to check this in advance to avoid disappointment).

 A beautiful climbing park for all ages located in the natural park of Porto Conte, about 7 km from Alghero, not far from the famous beach of La Bombarde.
-The park has 8 different routes with different levels of difficulty, red, green, yellow, and a green plus for adults.
-There is also a BBQ area, a bar, toilet, and playground available.
+The park has 8 different routes with different levels of difficulty, red, green, yellow, and green plus for adults.
+A BBQ area, bar, toilet, and playground are also available.
 The park is open daily from 10 a.m. to 8 p.m from June to the end of September.

 In the port of Alghero, you can make an educational and fun trip for children.
-Progetto Natura offers tours under the guidance of marine biologists, who can tell you everything about the behavior of dolphins but also about all kinds of other aquatic animals.
-The first hours of the trip they will try to spot some dolphins (no guarantee but the chance is 80%).
+Progetto Natura offers tours under the guidance of marine biologists, who can tell you everything about the behaviour of dolphins and all kinds of other aquatic animals.
+During the first hours of the trip, they will try to spot some dolphins (no guarantee but the chance is 80%).
 There is an opportunity to snorkel, with a guide.

-The caves are located near Alghero, in the northwest of Sardinia.
-These caves are part of Capo Caccia, and it is also referred to as the paradise of the undersea caves.
+The caves are located near Alghero, northwest of Sardinia.
+These caves are part of Capo Caccia, also referred to as the paradise of the undersea caves.
 To reach the Caves of Neptune, you must take a boat trip, or for the real adventurers among us, climb a steep rock via a path with around 655 steps that have been cut from the stones known as the Escala dei Caribol.
-You are then about 20 minutes on the road but are rewarded with a breathtaking view of the sea.
+You are then about 20 minutes on the road but are rewarded with a breathtaking sea view.
 An excellent activity for kids who love a bit of adventure.